ankane/the-ultimate-guide-to-ruby-timeouts/README.md

 ## Statement Timeouts

-For many apps, the *single most important thing* to do (if you use a relational database).
+For many apps, the *single most important thing* to do (if you use a relational database)

 - [PostgreSQL](#postgresql)
 - [MySQL](#mysql)